 Happy Halloween from Submittable!
 Thanks to everyone that scared us sleepless with rejection horror story submissions.

-Though we received too many terrifying tales to post them all here, we’re pleased to share five pieces that piqued our editorial dread:
+Though we received too many terrifying tales of rejection horror to post them all here, we’re pleased to share five pieces that piqued our editorial dread:

 Some years ago, the major newspaper in my state had a fat Sunday newspaper with a rotogravure insert, and that locally-produced color magazine had a weekly poetry page.
 (All gone now, dinosaurs lost in the ooze of online.)
 At the time, that page was my state’s most visible, widely-read, important venue for poems, and ink-stained wretches in attics everywhere talked in hushed tones about the power of the single poetry editor, a notoriously finicky and capricious gatekeeper.